Avatar of Paul PlanchonPaul Planchon

 You can also retry a question, in the same chat, using another LLM.

-I led by creating a new NextJS project, adding new pages, and tinkering with the ai-sdk and it’s integration through Vercel’s LLM gateway.
+I led by creating a new NextJS project, adding new pages, and tinkering with the ai-sdk and its integration through Vercel’s LLM gateway.
 The amazing documentation available online allowed me to have everything set up in a few hours and have the first version of this app ready and deployed in production very quickly.

 That’s why I looked at all the different platforms / frameworks that allow you to create real-time syncing between React and your backend / database, and tried some of them.